A script consultant is like a recording studio

 I am a recording studio.

 It wasn’t the studio or the equipment or even the producer that set these two bands apart.
 Ultimately, it was the band.
-The creative artists behind the music and their drive to get their work to the top.
+It was the creative artists behind the music, and their drive to get their work to the top.
 (For those of you who think that Nirvana just stumbled into their success, read Kurt Cobain’s journals for his multi-step business plan to get the band on a major record label.)

 I used to think that the best analogy for a Screenplay Consultant was a fitness trainer.